 - Redness, pain, itching, or swelling of the eye or eyelid

 If you notice these less serious side effects, talk with your doctor:

-- Darker color or increased growth of the eyelashes
+- Darker color or increased growth of your eyelashes

-- Mild itching, burning, or redness of the eye
+- Mild itching, burning, or redness of your eye, dry eyes